apache/brpc/docs/en/bvar_c++.md

 // CORRECT.
 It's the right way to set the time window to 1s so that we can get the max value for every second bvar::Window<bvar::Maxer<int> > max_value_per_second(&max_value, 1);
 ```

 ## Difference between Window and PerSecond

-Suppose we want the memory change since last minute, if we use Window<>, the meaning for the returning value is "the memory increase over the last minute is 18M" if we use PerSecond<>, the meaning for return value will be "the average memory increase per second over the last minute is 0.3M”。
+Suppose we want the memory change since last minute, if we use Window<>, the meaning for the returning value is "the memory increase over the last minute is 18M" if we use PerSecond<>, the meaning for return value will be "the average memory increase per second over the last minute is 0.3M”.

-Pros of Window is precise, it fits in some small numbers, like “the number of error produced over last minute“, if we use PerSecond, we might get something like "the average error rate per second over the last minute is 0.0167", which is very unclear as opposed to "one error produced over last minute".
-Some other non-time-related variables also fit in Window<>，such like calculating the CPU ratio over the last minute is using a Adder by summing CPU time and real time, then we use Window<> on top of the Adder to get the last-mintue CPU time and real time, dividing these two value then we get the CPU ratio for the last minute, which is not time-related.
+Pros of Window is preciseness, it fits in some small-number cases, like “the number of error produced over last minute“, if we use PerSecond, we might get something like "the average error rate per second over the last minute is 0.0167", which is very unclear as opposed to "one error produced over last minute".
+Some other non-time-related variables also fit in Window<>, such like calculating the CPU ratio over the last minute is using a Adder by summing CPU time and real time, then we use Window<> on top of the Adder to get the last-mintue CPU time and real time, dividing these two value then we get the CPU ratio for the last minute, which is not time-related.
 It will get wrong when use PerSeond

 # bvar::Status

-Recod and display one value, has additional set_value() function
+Record and display one value, has additional set_value() function
 ```c++
 // Display a rarely or periodically updated value.
 // Usage: